lraty-li/Elden-Ring-Mods/DOC/code_explanation_en.md

 4651 is melina shown up at grace (if set to false, will not enter t000003000) 4680 maked accord with melina
 4681 has meet melina
-4699 learnd how to upgrade from melina(seperate in royal capital)
+4699 learnd how to upgrade from melina(separate in royal capital)

-11009260 arrived royal capital and seperate with melina 11009251 reuinte with melina after defeatting mogott
+11009260 arrived royal capital and separate with melina 11009251 reunite with melina after defeating mogott

 35009360 melina found that player accpeted frenzied flame